 Quaker Founded Community

-Rather than being Quakers, Peacock’s extended family were dedicated members of the Abington Presbyterian Church.
+Rather than being Quakers, Peacock’s extended family were members of the Abington Presbyterian Church.
 Founded in 1714, the original church was a log building.
 Later, Alexander left money for the building of a new church in his will.
 He and many family members are buried in the old cemetery on York Road.

 Living in the Middle of a War Zone